By Brain Shrift, HCISPP

 Administratively, you’re required to have an accurate inventory of the hardware and software which contain PHI.
 Without an accurate inventory, how would you know what devices you’d need to protect from viruses and spyware, monitor logins on and manage password?
 And speaking of passwords, not only does each staff member require a unique login, but each staff member should only be granted access to the PHI required for them to complete their job.

-Physically, you’re required to ensure traditional safeguards are in place to protect your equipment such as locked doors, screen barriers, cameras, etc. A data backup is also required, which should be maintained offsite to ensure your PHI is not lost in the event of a disaster such as a fire, flood or theft.
+Physically, you’re required to ensure traditional safeguards are in place to protect your equipment such as locked doors, screen barriers, cameras, etc with or without the help of professionals like J and L Pacific Locksmith Eugene Oregon.
+A data backup is also required, which should be maintained offsite to ensure your PHI is not lost in the event of a disaster such as a fire, flood or theft.
 Do you maintain a log of the maintenance to your door locks?

 A maintenance log for your door locks?
 I always use this example when discussing Physical Security because at first, this could seem like excessive regulation.
 But when you take a moment to think about it, you have to remember this law was written for organizations large and small.
 When you read this rule, you may think of your front door and your back door, which only has one key.
 Whereas other organizations may not even have traditional door locks, instead using electronic key fobs.